rsm-hcd/AndcultureCode.DotnetReact.Boilerplate/README.md

     `and-cli webpack`

-Open your browser and navigate to
+Open your browser and navigate to:

     `http://localhost:3000`

 ## Documentation